AmeliaMaier/Capstone_Data_Analytics_Track-Well/README.md

 ![](images/Predicted_to_Actual.png)

-I then decided to check if the missing feature for how users found the site was the reason for the unpredicted results in my logistic model.
-To do this, I ran the balanced logistic regression on all the data that wasn't linked to a user that signed up in December:
+I then decided to check if the missing feature for how users found the site was the reason for the unexpected results in my Logistic model.
+To do this, I ran the balanced Logistic Regression on all the data that wasn't linked to a user that signed up in December:

 ```
 Mean accuracy of logistic regression classifier on test set: 0.8290398126463701